Moderate Learning Difficulties

 The main focus of this article will be on moderate learning difficulties.
 We'll define MLD and learn about the symptoms as well as supported strategies.

-Before we get into the specifics of moderate learning difficulties in this article, it's important to note that learning difficulties are all on a spectrum; they can be mild, moderate, or severe.
+Before we get into the specifics of moderate learning difficulties in this article, note that learning difficulties are all on a spectrum; they can be mild, moderate, or severe.

 All of the learning challenges have an impact on the child's ability to learn new abilities in other areas of life as well as in non-maintained special schools.
 It makes it harder to grasp new skills and information while also making it challenging to cope independently with previously taught skills.
 A child with MLD, for example, may have difficulty putting on his own clothes.